 The following advanced routing scenarios give your on-premises network access beyond the resources in the connected VCN.
 Traffic travels from your on-premises network to the DRG, and then transits through the DRG to its destination.
 See these topics:

-- Transit Routing inside a hub VCN: Your on-premises network has access to multiple VCNs in the same region over a single FastConnect private virtual circuit or VPN Connect.
+- Transit Routing inside a hub VCN: Your on-premises network has access to multiple VCNs in the same region over a single FastConnect private virtual circuit or Site-to-Site VPN.
 The DRG and attached VCNs are in a hub-and-spoke topology, with the on-premises network connected to the DRG which acts as the hub.
 The spoke VCNs are peered.

 - Private Access to Oracle Services: Your on-premises network has private access to Oracle services in the Oracle Services Network by way of a connected VCN and the VCN's service gateway .
 The traffic does not go over the internet.